-A large selection of photoelectric sensors and accessories (brackets, connecting cables) can be found at www.sick.com.
+A wide range of photoelectric sensors as well as accessories (brackets, connecting cables) can be found at www.sick.com.

-Figure 13: Bar code at the end or start of the piece goods
+Figure 14: Bar code at the end or start of the piece goods

 The mounting location of the device is dependent on the distance a from the bar code to the front object edge.
 Depending on the application, the device must be mounted so that bar codes on objects of different sizes can be read in full during the time window for evaluation (reading interval).